sd17fall/softdes.web/notes/genefinder-solutions.md

 doctest.run_docstring_examples(longest_ORF, globals())
 ```

-More expensive (since sorting is more work than keep track of the longer, and since `sorted` makes a list) but less code.
+The following two implementations is more expensive, but less code.
+It's more expensive because sorting is more work than keep track of the longer, and because `sorted` makes a list.

-This code would behave the same if it didn't end with `return None`, since functions that don't execute a `return` implicitly return `None`.
-It's standard practice to add an explicit return when the function is defined to return a value.
-This makes it easier to tell by scanning the implementation whether a function is fruitful or fruitless.

 ```python